LGBTQ rights in Germany

-Despite the biggest opposition party—that headed the government from 2005 to 2021—being socially conservative on the issues of LGBTQ rights (CDU/CSU), Germany has frequently been seen as one of the most gay-friendly countries in the world.
+Despite the biggest party being socially conservative on the issues of LGBTQ rights (CDU/CSU), Germany has frequently been seen as one of the most gay-friendly countries in the world.
 Recent polls have indicated that a large majority of Germans support same-sex marriage.
 Another poll, conducted by the Pew Research Center, in 2013 indicated that 87% of Germans believed that homosexuality should be accepted by society, which was the second highest score in the 39 countries polled, following Spain (88%).
 Berlin has been referred to by publications as one of the most gay-friendly cities in the world.
 Former Mayor of Berlin Klaus Wowereit is one of the most famous openly gay men in Germany, next to the former Mayor of Hamburg, Ole von Beust, the former Federal Minister of Health, Jens Spahn, the deceased former Minister for Foreign Affairs and Vice-Chancellor, Guido Westerwelle, the former Federal Ministry of the Environment, Barbara Hendricks, comedians Hape Kerkeling, and Hella von Sinnen, or political journalist Anne Will.
 Founded in 1981, the Akademie Waldschlösschen, an adult education conference center near Göttingen, has developed into a national networking hub for LGBTI teachers, lawyers, clergy, gay fathers and gay and lesbian student groups at German universities.
 Other famous gay rights activists include Rosa von Praunheim, whose film It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives (1971) triggered the modern gay liberation movement in Germany.